-LVM (Logical Volume Manager) - pvcreate (create a physical volume)
+LVM (Logical Volume Manager) - Create an LVM Physical Volume using the pvcreate command

 Before creating an LVM physical volume, the parition must first be configured with type Linux LVM.
 This can be accomplished with fdisk, gdisk, or parted.
 Here are the steps on how to set /dev/sda3 to type Linux LVM using parted.